savoirfairelinux/mod-booster-snmp/doc/setup_snmp_booster_module.rst

     }

-If you do not know the IP adress on which your MongoDB is listening, check under /etc/mongodb.conf.
+If you do not know the IP adress on which your Redis is listening, check under /etc/redis/redis.con.
 Or do a:

 ::

-  netstat -a | grep mongodb
+  netstat -a | grep redis

-If you are running a test on the local machine you can leave mongodb on 127.0.0.1 (localhost), but if your poller, scheduler or arbiter is on a different machine, set the mongodb to listen on a real IP address.
+If you are running a test on the local machine you can leave redis on 127.0.0.1 (localhost), but if your poller, scheduler or arbiter is on a different machine, set the redis to listen on a real IP address.

 Parameters